Subscription Information and Expectations

 9. OUR REPORTS REFLECT CURRENT MARKET CONDITIONS

-When the market has been in a lengthy or severe decline, you will notice that stocks listed in our reports do not look as healthy as they did when the market was strong.
-For example, when the market has been in a prolonged decline, stocks listed on the Strongest Stocks list may look weaker than when the market was strong.
+When the market has been in a lengthy or severe decline, you may notice that stocks listed in our reports do not look as healthy as they did when the market was strong.
+For example, when the market has been in a prolonged decline, stocks listed on the Strongest Stocks list may look strong, but not as strong as when the market was strong.
 That is because the stocks in the database are ranked relative to each other to compile the Strongest Stocks list.
 Even if all the stocks were declining, we would list the stocks that are the strongest.
-That would mean the list of "Strongest Stocks" could consist entirely of declining stocks, though that would be extremely unlikely because there are almost always plenty of stocks that are rising.
+That would mean the list of “Strongest Stocks” could consist entirely of declining stocks, though that would be extremely unlikely because there are almost always plenty of stocks that are rising.
 As the market improves, the stocks on the list will also look more attractive.
 Lists of stocks with greatest strength, momentum, or volume surges, are constructed by ranking stocks relative to each other.
 Those lists will always have the same number of stocks, regardless of market conditions.
 Other lists require a specific event (a gap, a Bollinger band squeeze and band penetration, an R.C.
-Allen signal, etc.) Stocks on such lists may also be les likely to follow through with the expected price surge and may look generally less attractive than when the market is strong.
-Also, there will probably be fewer that qualify to make it on the list.
-It the market has been in an extended decline, there may not be any stocks that have generated a bullish alert, but there may be many that have generated a bearish alert.
+Allen signal, etc.).
+There will probably be fewer that qualify to make it on the list when the market is weak.
+It the market has been in an extended decline, it is possible that there will not be any stocks that have generated a a particular bullish alert, but there may be many that have generated certain bearish alerts.

 The market may favor one type of stock or setup at one time and it may favor a different type of stock or setup at another time.
 However, if you are subscribing to Valu-Pak, you can shift from one strategy to another (go wherever the setups look more promising).
 For example, the alerts generated when stocks have a rapidly rising 50-day moving average and where the stocks have just declined to that average and had a trigger event might be profitable more often than alerts that are generated because of a Bollinger band squeeze alert and an upper band penetration.
 Or, the reverse might be true.
 Thus, Valu-Pak subscribers can monitor the different types of alert, determine which are producing the best results at a given time, and focus on those alerts.
 That is why we created so many different types of alert for our own use.
 The market sometimes changes in what works best.
 If you do not subscribe to Valu-Pak, monitor what happens with the alerts you get.
 Generally, setups give an investor an edge regardless of what the market happens to be favoring at the time.
 As the market pulls out of a funk, the stocks generating an alert will look more and more attractive and the alerts will become profitable more often.
 When the market turns sour, the list you subscribe to may diminish in size, and may even lack any stocks at all.
 That should be seen as a positive, not a negative.
 That is, an empty list is actually helping you stay out of trouble.
 It is giving you a way of disciplining yourself.
 If you practice the discipline of investing only in setups and there are no setups, then do not abandon your discipline.
 Keep monitoring setups, but stay out of the market until you find setups that are attractive to you.
 That is one of the benefits of focusing on setups.
 They help a person avoid speculating in “story stocks” and the latest “hot” idea (the kind of stocks that often lead to the effective annihilation of a portfolio).
 If the setups are not attractive, then abandoning the setup discipline is like the suicidal jump from the frying pan into the fire.
 Precision in the timing of entry points is a very big part of making profitable investments.
 Abandoning setups is like saying, “because the setups are not giving me attractive stocks, I will no longer try to find timely stocks.”
 Setups help a person target the most timely candidates.